The responsibilities of the Scottish Government include health, education, justice, rural affairs, housing and the environment.

 Scotland's drink-drive limit, the law, getting home safely, and alternative alcohol-free nights out.

-Your local council has its own set of rules (byelaws) on where you can and can't drink in public places.
+Your local council has its own set of rules (byelaws) on where you can and cannot drink in public places.

 You can get funding for qualifications if you've been in the armed forces and are looking for another job.